Kick the bucket: Origin theories

-Alternatively, in the moment of death whenever a person stretches their legs (Estirar la pata means "to die") and so might kick the bucket placed there.
+Alternatively, at the moment of death, a person may stretch their legs (estirar la pata, "to die") and kick a nearby bucket.

 Yet another theory seeks to extend the saying beyond its earliest use in the 16th century with reference to the Latin proverb Capra Scyria, the goat that is said to kick over the pail after being milked (920 in Erasmus' Adagia).
 Thus a promising beginning is followed by a bad ending or, as Andrea Alciato phrased it in the Latin poem accompanying the drawing in his Emblemata (1524), "Because you have spoilt your fine beginnings with a shameful end and turned your service into harm, you have done what the she-goat does when she kicks the bucket that holds her milk and with her hoof squanders her own riches."
 Here it is the death of one's reputation that is in question.

 American variations

 At one time the American and Caribbean expression "kickeraboo" used to be explained as a deformed version of "kick the bucket".
 The expression occurs as the title of a mid-19th-century American minstrel ballad with the ending "Massa Death bring one bag and we Kickeraboo".
 However, it is now thought that it may have derived from a native word in one of the West African creoles.
 The expression "kek(e)rebu" is first recorded in 1721 with the meaning "to die" in the Krio language of Sierra Leone.
 Earlier still "Kickativoo" is recorded in Ghana (then known as the Gold or Slave Coast).
 In 1680 it referred to the capsizing of a canoe but also had the meaning "to die".

 Whatever African American usage might have been in the 19th century, by the 20th century they were using the idiom "kick the bucket".
 It occurs in the jazz classic Old Man Mose, recorded by Louis Armstrong in the United States in 1935, and in the West Indies it figured in the title of the reggae hit “Long Shot kick de bucket”, recorded by The Pioneers in 1969.
 In the case of the latter, the song refers to the death of a horse.

 In North America, a variation of the idiom is "kick off".
 A related phrase is to "hand in one's dinner pail", a bucket that contains a worker's dinner.
 Another variation, "bucket list", a wish list of things to do before one dies, is derived from "to kick the bucket".